mvaganov/CmdLineAsteroids/notes.md

 and the particle system's Update handles logic related to the Particle.
 	arguably, all Particle logic, including the movement from Velocity could be moved to this function.
 I'm leaving that design choice to any audience member willing to make it.

-I do want to make a special note here: this tutorial took me a long time to plan, edit, rewrite, record, and edit again.
-	developing this particle system is not as easy as this tutorial makes it look. when I developed the app, I made the particle system later, and it was more robust for different kinds of particle systems. after I realized that I really only use the explosion particle, I simplified the particle system.
-		I moved this implementation sooner in the tutorial to really utilize rendering optimizations earlier in the tutorial. if you are having trouble getting everything working, know that there is nothing wrong with you. you are practicing programming right now. it's good practice when it's difficult. slow down, pay attention, and take a break if you need to. you don't need to rush through this. slow is smooth, and smooth is fast.

 `scene`
 src/Program.cs
 ```